-Texas Military Department (TMD): TMD has activated one CH-47 and two UH-60 rotary wing aircraft and crews to provide direct support to TAMFS with aerial fire suppression capability and one UH-60 rotary wing aircraft with lift capabilities to support TX-TF1 medics in response to critical fire weather.
-One MQ-9 Remote Piloted Aircraft has been activated to provide aerial reconnaissance and situational awareness of fire operations and fire progression.
-An LNO to TAMFS, a Winter Weather MRP and a SOC Support team are also activated.
-TMD CH-47 helicopters have dropped a total of 100,800 gallons of water.
-TMD has 42 personnel, eight vehicles, and five aircraft activated.
+Texas Military Department (TMD): TMD CH-47 activated aircraft have flown a total of 46 hours and dropped a cumulative 100,800 gallons of water.
+TMD has one CH-47, two UH-60 rotary wing aircraft, and one UH-60 rotary wing aircraft with lift capabilities to support TX-TF1 medics in response to critical fire weather activated.
+One MQ-9 Remote Piloted Aircraft has been activated to provide aerial reconnaissance and situational awareness of fire operation.
+An LNO to TAMFS, a Winter Weather MRP and a SOC Support team are also activated in addition to the 42 TMD personnel and eight vehicles activated.